 - Part 2 – French Pass – gateway to D’Urville Island – from 10 (Saturday) March to 14 (Wednesday) March

-– Paddlers can attend both Parts 1 & 2 combined or just Part 1 or Part 2.
+– Paddlers could attend both Parts 1 & 2 combined or just Part 1 or Part 2.

 – Depending on the weather – locations may change if conditions are going to be more suitable for French Pass/D’Urville Island etc. for Part 1.